btsecom/docs/source/spot/en/index.html.md

     "seqNum": 628283,
     "prevSeqNum": 628282,
     "type": "delta",
     "timestamp": 1565135165600,
     "symbol": "BTC-USD"
   }
 }
 ```

 Subscribe to Orderbook incremental updates through the endpoint `wss://ws.btse.com/ws/oss/spot`.
 The topic to subscribe to will be `update` specifying the symbol (eg. `update:BTC-USD`).
 The first response received will be a snapshot of the current orderbook (this is indicated in the `type` field) and 50 levels will be returned.
 Incremental updates will be sent in subsequent packets with type `delta`.

 Bids and asks will be sent in `price` and `size` tuples.
 The size sent will be the new updated size for the price.
 If a value of `0` is sent, the price should be removed from the local copy of the orderbook.

 To ensure that the updates are received in sequence, `seqNum` indicates the current sequence and `prevSeqNum` refers to the packet before. `seqNum` will always be one after the `prevSeqNum`.
-If the sequence if out of order, you will need to unsubscribe and re-subscribe to the topic again.
+If the sequence is out of order, you will need to unsubscribe and re-subscribe to the topic again.

 ### Response Content